anthonymonori/android-ci-emulator-image/README.md

-# android-fastlane-image
+# android-fastlane-emulator-image
-Container set up with build tools in order to run Android builds in a Docker setup.
+Container set up with build tools in order to run Android connected builds in a Docker setup.

 ## Contains
 - Ruby: 2.1.9